Docstrings

 GeometricAlgebra.AbstractMultivectorType

-Supertype of all elements in the geometric algebra defined by the metric signature Sig.
+Supertype of elements of the geometric algebra with metric signature Sig and grade(s) K.

 Subtypes